HBOT in Lincoln NE: Everything You Need to Know

 Some people notice subtle clarity or energy after their first session.
 Others feel nothing unusual at first and notice cumulative effects building over weeks of regular use.
 Both experiences are normal.
 Individual results vary based on your baseline, what you're using it for, how consistently you come, and how it integrates with the rest of your routine.

 When do meaningful benefits appear?
-The honest answer — backed by what the research protocols and experienced practitioners consistently report — is that most people begin to notice real, sustained benefits somewhere between 25 and 50 hours of total HBOT time.
+Most people begin to notice real, sustained benefits somewhere between 25 and 50 hours of total HBOT time.
 At 60 minutes per session, that's 25–50 sessions.
 The most effective way to reach that threshold is 3–5 sessions per week.
-This isn't a number we've invented; it's the frequency used in the clinical studies that documented the strongest outcomes, and it's what practitioners like Dr. Jason Sonners of HBOT USA consistently recommend for meaningful adaptation.
+This isn't a number we've invented; it's the frequency used in the clinical studies that documented the strongest outcomes, and what practitioners like Dr. Jason Sonners of HBOT USA consistently point to for meaningful adaptation.
 Don't judge the therapy by session three.

 A Lost in Float membership makes this frequency financially practical.
-HBOT is included with Gold and Platinum tiers — and Bronze and Silver members receive 50% off every session.
+Gold and Platinum members can use their membership credits toward HBOT sessions.
+Bronze and Silver members receive 50% off every HBOT session.
 The math matters: getting to 25–50 hours at drop-in pricing is expensive.
 A membership is how this becomes a sustainable practice.

 Experience HBOT in Lincoln